 Many of the more gimmicky concepts revolve around certain abilities, designs or other things that technically come later in the process laid out by this guide.
 That's okay; the process is for filling in the blanks that don't come straight with your initial idea, not some kind of a rigid skeleton of fake-creation.

 When you have a solid concept in mind, you'll want to finalize your plans for what the Pokémon will look like.
-If your idea already involves an animal or creature or other thing you can base it on, or even is a rough design in itself, that's part of your work cut out for you.
+If your idea already involves an animal or creature or other thing you can base it on, or even is a rough design in itself, that's part of your work already done.
 Likewise, if your Pokémon is an evolution or pre-evolution, you can start off with the existing Pokémon it's related to, or whatever that Pokémon is based on in real life, as your base.
 Otherwise, you'll probably want to come up with an appropriate base for your design.

 To find a good base if you need one, consider your idea and see if there's an animal, plant, object, mythological creature, etc. that seems to fit with the concept.
 If you can't think of anything, you can use the Random Page link on Wikispecies until you come across something interesting, or browse randomly through the nearest available book about animals or mythology, or even just pick some animal or creature you happen to like.
 Heck, you can even just start drawing freeform until you come up with something you like.
 This part really shouldn't be hard.